-History of Cocadas
+History of Peruvian cocadas

 It is also known that cocadas have been prepared in several countries, including Venezuela, Colombia, and Mexico, for some time.
 There are some differences in texture, but the result is the same.